-While recovering from coronavirus, it is important to eat and drink well.
+While recovering from COVID-19 (coronavirus), it is important to eat and drink well.
 This will boost your immune system and help you to regain your strength.

 If you have a good appetite

 Your diet should be healthy and balanced if you: